-Absence From A Test
+Absence From A Test/Exam

-Make-up exams are NOT an option without an official University medical excuse (see the University Calendar).
-You must contact the instructor before the scheduled examination or you will have forfeited any right to make up the exam.
-At the instructor's discretion, a make-up exam may differ significantly (in form and/or content) from a regularly scheduled exam.
-Except in extenuating circumstances (documented by an official University medical excuse), a makeup exam is written within two (2) weeks of the missed exam.
+Makeup tests/exams are NOT an option without an official University medical excuse (see the University Calendar).
+A completed Physician/Counselor Statement will be required to confirm absence from a test/exam for health reasons; the student will be required to pay any cost associated with this Statement.
+Students who miss a test/exam have 48 hours to contact the instructor and to schedule a makeup test/exam.
+Students who do not schedule a makeup test/exam with the instructor within this 48-hour period forfeit the right to a makeup test/exam.
+At the instructor's discretion, a makeup test/exam may differ significantly (in form and/or content) from a regularly scheduled test/exam.
+Except in extenuating circumstances (documented by an official University medical excuse), a makeup test/exam must be written within 2 weeks of the missed test/exam.